-The dean of students, vice president for student affairs, president, or designee may impose interim measures, up to and including an interim suspension, pending completion of applicable disciplinary proceedings in order to protect the physical or emotional safety, security and/or welfare of any member of the University community, University property, or University function.
-Without limiting the preceding sentence, interim suspension may be imposed when a student is arrested by an outside law enforcement agency on charges that indicate to the dean of students, vice president for student affairs, president, or designee that the accused student's presence on campus might threaten safety, security, and/or welfare of any member of the University community, University property, or University function.
+The Dean of Student Experience, Vice President for Student Experience, President, or designee may impose interim measures, up to and including an interim suspension, pending completion of applicable disciplinary proceedings in order to protect the physical or emotional safety, security and/or welfare of any member of the University community, University property, or University function.
+Without limiting the preceding sentence, interim suspension may be imposed when a student is arrested by an outside law enforcement agency on charges that indicate to the Dean of Student Experience, Vice President for Student Experience, President, or designee that the accused student's presence on campus might threaten safety, security, and/or welfare of any member of the University community, University property, or University function.

 The accused student or the respondent may request review of the need for and the terms of any interim measures or accommodations imposed or requested that affect the individual directly and may submit evidence in support of her/his request.
-A request to add to, modify, or eliminate an interim measure or accommodation may be made to the Dean of Students.
-Upon receipt of such a request, the Dean of Students will inform the other party of the request and allow the other party to respond, including submitting evidence if desired.
+A request to add to, modify, or eliminate an interim measure or accommodation may be made to the Dean of Student Experience.
+Upon receipt of such a request, the Dean of Student Experience will inform the other party of the request and allow the other party to respond, including submitting evidence if desired.
 A decision will be made and shared with the complainant as promptly as possible and, absent unusual circumstances, within one calendar week.
-The Dean of Students may modify the interim measures or accommodations on a temporary basis and while the parties are submitting their information and responses.
+The Dean of Student Experience may modify the interim measures or accommodations on a temporary basis and while the parties are submitting their information and responses.

 During an interim suspension, a student may be denied access to the residence halls, other University premises, and/or University activities (including classes) or privileges for which the student might otherwise be eligible, as the official imposing the suspension may determine to be appropriate